 Wheel bearings take the load of the aircraft during landing / rolling and especially in crosswind situations.
 The loads on the construction are enormous compared to the total rolling surface of the bearing cone which is small.
 Proper maintenance is therefore imperative for long service life of this bearing.

 It is important to have the wheel bearings serviced to standards for minimum rolling resistance during takeoff and landing.
-If not greased properly the bearings can overheat to the point where a fire hazard is possible, creating a whole new problem altogether.
+If not greased properly the bearings can overheat to the point where a fire hazard is possible, creating a whole new problem altogether with not so interesting results.

 Describing how a wheel bearing is constructed would take pages, so we start off with this picture of a complete main wheel assembly which shows everything in detail.